shanto173/SQL_2024_Datetime/README.md

 ## 7 TIMESTAMP vs DATETIME in MySQL

-TIMESTAMP and DATETIME are two data types in MySQL used to store date and time values.
+TIMESTAMP and DATETIME are two data types in MySQL that store date and time values.
 While they may seem similar, they have key differences that affect how they are used.

 ### 7.1 Comparison: